levertco/Leverts-petsyinsatgram/README .md

 A user will also have a personalized profile where they can edit their profile info and image.
 You can also follow other users and view images posted by the users.

+### Tech used :computer:
+1. Python
+2. Django
+3. Postgres
+4. Heroku for deployment

+## Set up and Installation